collinpfeifer/pyOrganizer/README.md

 An automated organization tool developed for Python 3 with [watchdog](https://pythonhosted.org/watchdog/)

 ## Requirements
 This repository has included a requirements.txt file for all the required dependencies.
-A virtual environment is also reccomended for all python projects, but it is optional.
+A virtual environment is also recomended for all python projects, but it is optional.

 Virtual environment installation using [pip](https://pypi.org/project/pip/)